OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Log4j (2021): Critical vulnerability in a Java library used by millions of applications

-- Malicious npm packages: Popular packages compromised to steal data
+- Malicious npm packages: Popular packages compromised to steal credentials

-- SolarWinds (2020): Compromise of a monitoring tool used by thousands of companies
+- SolarWinds (2020): Compromise of a monitoring tool used by thousands of organizations

 Protection measures: